Western Ontario Drama League

 WODL Festival 2019

 This year, the Western Ontario Drama League Festival will be co-hosted by Guelph Little Theatre and The Elmira Theatre Company.
 The Festival itself will take place in Guelph at the theatre on 176 Morris Street, Guelph, ON.
+For more information, read this great article published on the Visit Guelph Blog.

 The Western Ontario Drama League was established by D. Park Jamieson in 1932 to unite community theatre groups in Western Ontario.
 It covers an area from Burlington west to Sarnia and Welland, and north to Tobermory.
 It is composed of 30 theatre companies from across the South-Western Ontario region.